 We offer one camp session each summer.
-The 2019 camp dates will be announced this fall.
+Our next session will be August 3-16, 2019.
 Camp will be held at Moses Scout Reservation, 310 Birch Hill Avenue, Russell MA.
 Campers are expected to attend the entire session in order to receive any certificates earned during the program.

 Are there any scholarships available?

 How is this camp program different from other camp programs?

 Our camp program is unique in that it is focused on conservation education.
 While we do have some activities similar to other summer camps, such as archery and riflery, the MJCC combines these activities with wildlife programs and the state Hunter Education program.
 In other words, we strive to give youth a complete picture of wildlife management.
 Campers are allowed to attend a camp session only once.
 Click here to see a sample of our camp schedule.

 The program brings campers in contact with experts on many aspects of natural resource management and outdoor recreation.
 Conservation subjects taught include Fish & Pond Life, Forestry, Soil Conservation, and Wildlife Management.
 Outdoor skills taught include Archery, Basic Camping, Fly & Spin Casting, Orienteering, Riflery, and Shotgun.
 These courses are taught by certified instructors in their respective fields.
 Additional MJCC curriculum includes the Massachusetts Hunter Education Program and Small Boat Safety.

 Campers participate in all courses presented, however ample opportunity is provided for relaxation and recreation through traditional summer camp activities such as swimming, fishing, boating, softball and volleyball.
 In addition, opportunities exist for extra time on the shotgun, rifle and archery ranges.